aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/style-guide.md

 __Description__

-To test type of a variable, it is recommended to use `is`/`is ne` keywords
+To test type of a variable, it is recommended to use `is`/`is not` keywords

 __Example__